Profile

 Artist Statement

-Edward’s work is an exploration of physicality and persona.
-By blending photography and painting, he preserves the immediacy of a moment while allowing his interpretation to emerge and enrich the composition.
-Each portrait becomes a shared space between artist, model, and viewer, inviting reflection on identity, emotion, and human expression.
+When combining his discipline of photography with drawing and painting, he preserves the immediacy of a moment while allowing his interpretation to appear and enrich the composition.
+Each portrait becomes a shared space between artist, model, and viewer, inviting reflection on the representations of people, their identity, emotions, and expressions.
+Edward highlights how valuable and rewarding it is when he delves into the sitter’s mind to exemplify their physicality, feelings, and expressions.
+At times these reflect his own feelings, subtly adding a heartfelt touch to the composition.

 Download CV